-Learn about moderation tools here.
+Learn about moderation tools on this page.

 How does Flockmod’s moderation work?